lucaszaningraciano/lucaszaningraciano/README.md

 - 🔭 I’m currently working on Mail Express
-- 🌱 I’m currently learning HTML, CSS AND JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS, NodeJs AND JAVASCRIPT

 ## Technologies I use in my day